eikek/docspell/website/site/content/docs/api/upload.md

   `*.eml`).
 If this is `true`, then the e-mail body is discarded and only the attachments are imported.
 An e-mail without any attachments is therefore skipped.
+- `flattenArchives` is flag to control how zip files are treated.
+When this is `false` (the default), then one zip file results in one item and its contents are the attachments.
+If you rather want the contents to be treated as independent files, then set this to `true`.
+This will submit each entry in the zip file as a separate processing job.
+Note: when this is `true` the zip file is just a container and doesn't contain other useful information and therefore is *NOT* kept in docspell, only its contents are.
+Also note that only the uploaded zip files are extracted once (not recursively), so if it contains other zip files, they are treated as normal.

 # Endpoints